magicleap/com.magicleap.spectator.networkanchors/README.md

 ## Getting Started (Photon)
 This section includes steps to create a multi-user experience using Photon and sample scripts provided in the package.

+#### Download the examples
+After Adding the Network Anchors package to the package manager, you will be able to install the examples via the package manager by selecting the package and expanding the dropdown title **Samples**.

+### Enable Magic Leap Privileges
+1. Open the Player Settings Window
+2. Select MagicLeap/Manifest settings
+3. Enable the **PcfRead**, **Internet** and **Camera Capture**.

-####  Enable Photon Examples
+#### Enable the Photon Examples
-1. Add download PUN 2 from the asset store and import it into your project.
+1. Add downloading PUN 2 from the asset store and importing it into your project.
 2. Define the your Photon credentials in using the **PUN Wizard** or **PUN Server settings**.
 3. To enable the photon example scripts, navigate to the Player Settings  (**Edit > Project Settings** , then click **Player**).
 4. Under the **Other Settings** section, add **PHOTON** to the **Scripting Define Symbols**.
 Do this for each of your target platforms settings (Standalone and Lumin).